IAEA-NDS/endf-parserpy/docs/source/reference/classes.rst

 Classes
 =======

-The following link contains the links to explanations of all the essential classes implemented in the ``endf_parserpy`` package:
+The following list contains the links to explanations of all the essential classes implemented in the ``endf_parserpy`` package: